peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

   left-shift and Z, we map left-shift to a letter instead.
-* In order to have non-overlapping thumb-keys for the right hand we must use a "wide mod" and move the home position *two* columns further right (now starting at Qwerty L), with "kana" and right-command as the right thumb keys, and right-shift mapped to a letter.
+* In order to have non-overlapping thumb-keys for the right hand we must use a "wide mod" and move the home position *two* columns further right (now starting at Qwerty L), with "kana" and right-command (and globe which I am using as a layer key) as the right thumb keys, and right-shift mapped to a letter.
 Enter becomes an easy horizontal pinkie move.

 ![Photo of my Japanese MacBook keyboard with 34 stickers added for my 'Pico mod' variant of the inverted Hands Down Promethium layout](hands-down-on-jis-macbook.jpeg)